 Location: Porini Lion Camp is in the 20,000 acre Olare Orok Conservancy bordering the Masai Mara, just 30 minutes from the Talek Gate.
 The camp is on the banks of the seasonal Ntiakatiak River and permanent hippo pools.
 The Old Kiombo airstrip is a 25-minute drive from the camp.

 Rooms: There are 10 luxury tents, very spacious with a double and single bed and an en-suite facilities including a shower and flush toilet.
 Hot water is available on request.
+There is also a family unit made up of 2 tents with a shared lounge.
 Each tent has a large, secluded veranda.

 Activities: The camp offers morning and evening game drives in the conservancy.
 Full day game drives in Mara National Reserve are also available.
 Night drives are also possible.
 The vehicles have electric points where you can charge your camera or phone.
 You can go on a guided walk with a Masai and enjoy picnic lunches and sundowners in scenic locations.
 Hot air balloon rides can be arranged.